timotheeg/nestrischamps/readme.md

 		* For match commentators to make better commentary in real time

 Basically, when we have Tetris game data (as opposed to images), the tetris game can be re-rendered with custom layouts, and various statistics can be computed.
-When multiple player data are used, a competition UI can be built with score differential, etc.
+When multiple player data are used, a competition UI can be built with score differential and other comparative stats.

 NEsTrisChamps provides many renmdering layouts implemented in HTML+CSS+JavaScript at 720p resolution.
-This allows the templates to be dropped easily in [OBS](https://obsproject.com/) or [StreamLabs](https://streamlabs.com/) as [browser sources](https://obsproject.com/wiki/Sources-Guide#browsersource), and then adding player video stream or other sources like Twitch Chat on top of it.
+This allows the templates to be dropped easily in [OBS](https://obsproject.com/) or [StreamLabs](https://streamlabs.com/) as [Browser Sources](https://obsproject.com/wiki/Sources-Guide#browsersource), and then adding player video stream or other sources like Twitch Chat on top of it.

 To get started, visit the online docs here: https://nestrischamps.herokuapp.com/docs